Kitsunnneee/Kitsunnneee/README.md

 ###

-<p align="left">My name is Rahul and I'm a final year student in NITK.
+<p align="left">I'm Rahul and I'm a final year student in NITK.
 I am extremely passionate about AI and Research.</p>

 ###